 ‘For Whom the Bell Tolls’ is considered by some to be Hemingway’s best novel.
 The novel tells the story of an American teacher called Robert Jordan, who during the 1920s gets involved in the Spanish Civil War, as Hemingway did himself.
 Their mission is to destroy a major bridge during an attack on the city of Segovia, and the novel follows the four days leading up to this event.
 He wrote the novel in Havana, Cuba, as well as in Key West, Florida, and Sun Valley, Idaho.

 4. The Sun Also Rises

-This very popular novel describes the travels of American and British expatriates who travel to the Festival of San Fermín in Pamplona.
-There, they watch the running the bulls.
-By some, this book is Hemingway’s great work even though it received less than stellar reviews when it came out.
-Hemingway was inspired to write this book after he took a trip to Spain in 1925.
+This very popular novel describes the travels of, Jake Barnes, Lady Brett Ashley, and other American and British expatriates who travel to the Festival of San Fermín in Pamplona.
+There, they watch the brutal running of the bulls.
+By some, this book is Hemingway’s greatest work, even though it received less than stellar reviews when it came out.
+Ernest Hemingway was inspired to write this book after he took a trip to Spain in 1925.

 5. A Moveable Feast